 The Fuel Fitness E5 elliptical machine offers a 20-inch long stride.
 Thus, it can accommodate users up to 6’5″ (196 cm), promoting a complete range of motion.

 The pedal Q-Factor (spacing between the pedals) is relatively narrow.
 It is approx. 2″ (5 cm); thus, the positioning of your feet on the pedals is natural, without any lateral stress on the knees and ankles.
-Also, each pedal delivers an elevation of approximate 20″ (51 cm).
+Also, each pedal delivers an elevation of approximately 20″ (51 cm).
 Therefore, it’s best to use the machine in a room with a ceiling that’s at least 25″ (64 cm) higher than your height.

 E5 Drive and resistance